 Research: Iowa Fluoride Study

 At recruitment, detailed information was obtained on items of interest such as demographics, water sources, and infant feeding plans.
 Thereafter, questionnaires were mailed to the participants’ homes at scheduled intervals (every few months) and parents provided information about the children’s water sources, beverage and selected food intake, use of dietary fluoride supplements, and tooth brushing habits.
 Approximately 50 percent of those invited to participate elected to do so.
-Overall, 1385 mothers participated in some portion of the IFS, and approximately 580 children continue to be followed at 20 to 23 years of age.
+Overall, 1385 mothers participated in some portion of the IFS, and approximately 570 young adults continue to be followed at 21 to 24 years of age.

 Dental examinations were conducted by trained dentist examiners to assess dental fluorosis and caries.
 Primary (baby) teeth were examined at approximately age 5, remaining primary teeth and early-erupting permanent teeth (mixed dentition) were examined at approximately age 9, and permanent teeth were examined at about age 13 and 17.
 Analysis of many aspects of the data continue, and it is hoped that dental exams will also be able to be conducted at 23 to 24 years of age.